 The Buyers Guide tells you

-- the major mechanical and electrical systems on the car, including some of the major problems you should look out for
+- the major mechanical and electrical systems on the car, including some of the major problems to look out for

 - whether the car is being sold “as is” or with a warranty

 - what percentage of the repair costs a dealer will pay under the warranty

 - to ask to have the car inspected by an independent mechanic before you buy

 - to get a vehicle history report and to visit ftc.gov/usedcars for information on how to get a report, how to check for safety recalls, and other topics

 - to ask for a Spanish Buyers Guide if the sale is conducted in Spanish